• Home

 Kneading the dough

-• Turn the dough out onto a work surface and knead briefly until smooth.
-Shape it into a ball and place it back into the stand mixer bowl or mixing bowl.
+• Turn the dough onto a lightly floured surface, knead briefly to smooth it, and shape into a ball.
+Place it back in the bowl.

 Shaping the batbouts